 The issue arises in cases where a claimant invokes the discovery rule.
 The general rule is that a limitations period runs from the date of the act giving rise to the cause of action.
 The discovery rule, by contrast, measures the limitations period from the date the infringing act is discovered.
 Thus, for example, if an infringing act occurred in 2012 but the copyright owner did not learn about it until 2022, then under the traditional rule, the claim would be time-barred.
 Under the discovery rule, it would not be.

-The Court’s holding means that if the discovery rule applies in the jurisdiction where suit is filed, and a claimant properly invokes it, then damages are not limited to the three years preceding suit.
-Rather, any damages incurred since the date of the infringint act are recoverable.
+The U.S. Supreme Court’s holding in this case is to the effect that if the discovery rule applies in the jurisdiction where suit is filed, and a claimant properly invokes it, then damages are not limited to the three years preceding suit.
+Rather, any damages incurred since the date of the infringing act are recoverable.

 The Court did not rule on the validity of the discovery rule.

-I wrote about this case back in 2022, when it was at the summary judgment stage in the district court for the Southern District of New York.
+I wrote about Hachette Book Group v.
+Internet Archive back in 2022, when it was at the summary judgment stage in the district court for the Southern District of New York.
+Astute readers with much better memory than I possess will recall that I included in my list of the top copyright cases os 2022.
 The complaint, filed by book publishers, alleged that the Internet Archive made digital copies of over a million print books and then freely distributed the copies to members of the public, all without the permission of the copyright owners.
 In 2023, the district judge ruled in favor of the publishers, holding that the enterprise was not “fair use.”
+It subsequently issued an injunction against further scanning and distribution of books.
+(See A Copyright Win in the Internet Archive Lawsuit.)
 This year, the Second Circuit Court of Appeals affirmed the decision.

 To some, the decision might seem like a no-brainer.
 Copying other people’s books and giving them away for free, without the copyright owners’ permission, sounds like core copyright infringement, right?
 Yet, before the Warholv.
 Goldsmith decision in 2023, courts had been applying such an expansive view of the “transformative use” branch of fair use that some people thought that making digital copies of a print book was categorically “transformative” and therefore fair use.
 This decision makes it clear that no, it isn’t.